 While American Adoptions can help educate couples about adoption and reduce some of their uncertainty about the adoption process, couples must reach the acceptance stage before pursuing adoption.
 Consult a local infertility or grief and loss specialist to help you move on from infertility and get excited about growing your family through adoption.

 An Adoption Specialist can answer any questions you have about adoption and can even recommend counselors in your area.
-Contact an Adoption Specialist today at 1-800-ADOPTION.
+Contact an Adoption Specialist today at 1-800-ADOPTION or click the following to request free adoption information.